CrazySerGo/matic-docs/docs/supernets/bridge/statesync.md

 Here is the typical process of how the `StateReceiver` contract might be used to commit and execute a group of StateSync objects:

-- The system address creates a `StateSyncBundle` representing a group of state sync events and signs.
+- The system address creates a `StateSyncCommitment` representing a group of state sync events and signs.
-- The system address calls the commit function with the `StateSyncBundle`, the `signature`, and the `bitmap` as arguments.
+- The system address calls the commit function with the `StateSyncCommitment`, the `signature`, and the `bitmap` as arguments.
-- The `commit` function verifies the signature and stores the `StateSyncBundle` in the `bundles` mapping.
+- The `commit` function verifies the signature and stores the `StateSyncCommitment` in the `commitments` mapping.
-- A client calls the `execute` function with the `proof` and the array of `StateSync` for the group of state sync events.
+- A client calls the `execute` function with the `proof` and the `StateSync`.
-- The `execute` function verifies the `proof` and processes each state sync event in the group by calling the `processSync` function for each event.
+- The `execute` function verifies the `proof` and processes the state sync event.